Mimsy Were the Borogoves: Plot summary

-Millions of years in the distant future, a posthuman scientist is attempting to build a time machine and tests it by sending a box with a hastily gathered batch of educational toys into the ancient past.
+Millions of years in the future, a posthuman scientist is attempting to build a time machine and tests it by sending a box with a hastily gathered batch of educational toys into the ancient past.
 When the box fails to return, he constructs another and tests it the same way, but it also fails to return.
 Believing the entire experiment to be a failure, he discontinues his efforts and gives up on time machines.
 However, the first box arrives in the middle of the twentieth century and the second in the latter part of the nineteenth century, but both have had their time-travel circuitry irreparably damaged by the journey.

 The first box of toys travels back to 1942 and is discovered by a seven-year-old boy named Scott Paradine, who takes it home.
 The toys include a small transparent cube that both follows and interacts with the holder's thoughts, a wire maze puzzle employing a fourth dimension, and a detailed anatomical doll that possesses modified versions of human organs, plus unknown additional structures.
-As Scott and his two-year-old sister, Emma, play with the toys, the brain activity of the two develop in unusual ways.
+As Scott and his two-year-old sister, Emma, play with the toys, the brain activity of the two develops in unusual ways.

 Although their parents are often preoccupied with their own lives, they notice unusual things going on with their children, such as strange conversations and nonsensical drawings, and the parents become worried.
 They consult with a child psychologist, Rex Holloway, who quickly recognizes the strangeness of the toys, and suspects them to be of extraterrestrial origin.
 Holloway surmises that the toys are "educating" the children and introducing an "X factor" into Scott's and Emma's thought processes, such as geometry that is unrelated to, and incompatible with, Euclidean geometry.
 He believes their developing young minds are pliable enough to be profoundly affected by the devices.

 While still behaving mostly as normal children, the two occasionally show signs of developing unusual thought patterns, such as a conversation between Scott and his father about how salmon reproduce, in which Scott thinks it would be natural for a species to "send" its eggs upstream in a river, to hatch, and the young would choose to return to "the ocean" when they were sufficiently developed.
 Scott also wonders why humans still choose to live here, in the time and space of Earth, an idea that puzzles his father.